gaepdit/iaip/README.md

 + Oracle (ODAC xcopy and instantclient)
 + [Telerik -- Analytics](https://platform.telerik.com/#downloads/analytics) (Application monitor)

-To build the IAIP Documentation, you must have [Pandoc](http://johnmacfarlane.net/pandoc/) installed.
-A script is run as part of the pre-build events. **Important: You must change the path in the IAIP Documentation pre-build events to point to your installation of Pandoc.**
+To build the IAIP Documentation, you must have [Pandoc](http://johnmacfarlane.net/pandoc/installing.html) installed.
+A script is run as part of the pre-build events.

 Branches